shilad/wikibrain/README.md

 ###Importing data

 * Clone this repository ```git-clone https://github.com/shilad/wikAPIdia.git```
-* Install our maven helper bash script (not necessary, but helpful):
+* Install our wp-run.sh helper bash script (not necessary, but helpful, and these directions presume it is installed):

 ```bash
         cd wikAPIdia